Josette Elayi

-Josette Elayi-Escaich ([ʒoʊzət əlɑːjiː əskɑːʃ]; born 29 March 1943) is a French antiquity historian, Phoenician and Near-Eastern history specialist, and honorary scholar at the French National Center for Scientific Research (CNRS).
-Elayi authored numerous archaeology and history works, and literary novels.
-She is well known to the French public through her novels and for her calls for reform and activism against the CNRS research policy bias.
-In 2007 Elayi was decorated Knight of the Legion of Honor by the French state.
+Josette Elayi-Escaich ([ʒoʊzət əlɑːjiː əskɑːʃ]; born 29 March 1943) is a French ancient historian, specialising in Phoenician and Near-Eastern history.
+She is an honorary scholar at the French National Center for Scientific Research (CNRS).
+Elayi has authored numerous archaeology and history works, and literary novels.
+She is also a novelist and has campaigned for reform and activism against bias in CNRS research policy.
+In 2007 Elayi was made a Knight of the Legion of Honour by the French state.